ZZwarn1998/ImgCoSys/README.md

 ## Network Communication

 &emsp;If you want to use network communication, you should do like this.
 After you run `client.py` and `server.py`, you should designate **IP address** and **Port** of target server for `client.py`.
 Then,   just follow the hint, type command line and you can use image compression system via network communication.
 Additionally, decoded image is saved in folder `./client_rec`.

-# Thanks

-&emsp;Thanks for the author, [aparande](https://github.com/aparande), of the repository, [EZWImageCompression](https://github.com/aparande/EZWImageCompression).
-The repository inspires me how to realize zero-tree.